CollarNetworks/docs/faq.md

 Because in bull markets it can be beneficial to take chips off the table or even redeploy borrowed collateral into a new position for greater capital efficiency.
 Users can also “roll” their positions higher as assets appreciate to maintain exposure so long as there is sufficient provider-provided liquidity.

 ==- How is the final price determined?
-Uniswap TWAP oracles
+Uniswap TWAP oracles.

 ==- What venues does the protocol swap on?
-Uniswap for now, but this may expand in the future as liquidity improves
+Uniswap for now, but this may expand in the future as liquidity improves.

 ==- Does swapping create slippage?
 Yes, but compared to interest rates and capital requirements of other protocols, this is minimal.

 ==- Does Votre charge interest?
-Since users are providing the collateral required for the directional hedge, there is no need to charge interest to source collateral or funds.
+Votre does not charge interest.
+However, If you use an escrow service, suppliers may charge interest.

 ==- What if a provider fails like in 2022?
 All provider collateral is locked into Votre’s smart contracts, so they'll only get money back at maturity once the final price of the asset is in.
 Additionally, both sides of a Votre position are represented as NFTs, which can be sold, traded, or united to unwind a position.